Returning to the Job After a Workplace Injury: Light Duty

 Thankfully, New Jersey has a law in place called the Family and Medical Leave Act (FMLA).
 It exists specifically to help you and your family in these sorts of situations.
 The FMLA makes sure that you’re protected from being physically incapacitated and unable to work due to a work-related injury.

 As construction accident attorneys in New Jersey, we’re here to help.
-Find a guide to returning to light duty work below and don’t hesitate to contact us today for a free case evaluation to learn all of your options.
+Find a guide to returning to light-duty work below and don’t hesitate to contact us today for a free case evaluation to learn all of your options.
+If you have questions about returning to work following a workplace injury, it is in your best interest to speak to an experienced New Jersey construction accident attorney from Rossetti & DeVoto, PC.

 Light Duty After an Accident

 Returning to work after an accident is often overwhelming.
-To help ease this burden physical and emotional burden, employers have the option of offering light duty to returning workers.
+To help ease this burden of physical and emotional burden, employers have the option of offering light duty to returning workers.
 Employers are not required to offer light duty.
 If they opt not to, they must pay you temporary disability benefits.
-These are tax-free and equal to 70% of the worker’s average weekly wage.
+These are tax-free and equal to 70 percent of the worker’s average weekly wage.

 If your employer does offer light duty, there are three things that have to happen before you are legally required to return to work.

-Finally, if your authorized doctor approves the light duty work, your employer or their insurance company have to send you a WC-240 form.
+Finally, if your authorized doctor approves the light-duty work, your employer or their insurance company has to send you a WC-240 form.
 This is a legal document that serves as a written notice from employer to employee that light duty work is available.
+Did you fail to receive a WC-240 Form?
+If so, contact Rossetti & DeVoto, PC to speak with a New Jersey construction accident attorney.

 Your employer must send the WC-240 form with at least ten days advance notice.
 This gives you enough time to prepare to return to work without feeling forced.
 It also helps you feel comfortable in your return and minimizes the risk of reinjury.

-Contact our experienced personal injury laywers today to make sure your employer is providing the necessary accommodations, so you can recover from your injury.
+Contact our experienced personal injury lawyers today to make sure your employer is providing the necessary accommodations, so you can recover from your injury.